 But before that, let’s understand what type of different types of data are and which ones the heatmap focus on.

 All types of data can be divided into two categories: qualitative and quantitative data.

 Quantitative data refers to numerical information, such as statistics, metrics, graphs, charts etc., providing objective information that is easy to communicate.
-For example, Google analytics shares exact numbers of bounce rates, page visitors, and other web analytics in numerical form, making it a quantitative data provider.
+For example, the Google analytics tool shares exact numbers of bounce rates, page monthly visitors, and other web analytics in numerical form, making it a quantitative data provider.

 Qualitative data is derived from experiences, behaviour, and emotions.
 It focuses on subjective information and is best suited for areas where user experiences are given priority.
 For example, public surveys that ask visitors about their page experience provide qualitative data.

-As heatmaps help discover in-depth insights about user experiences, they are a great source of qualitative data regarding the target audience.
+Heatmaps help discover in-depth insights about user experiences and are a great source of qualitative data regarding the target audience.
 As heatmaps provide concrete numerical data as well, it can be said they provide quantitative data also.